 8. Language immersion is missing in E-learning

-And most of the remote guidance does not show the immersive mode.
+Most remote guidance does not show the immersive mode.

-For that, you need to interact, talk, socialize, assimilate, and discuss with people who already know the language.
+You need to interact, talk, socialize, assimilate, and discuss with people who already know the language.

 The insight about culture is essential to learning a language.